Complex and Adaptive Dynamical Systems: A Primer: Deterministic Evolution

 where $\mu$ is the mutation rate for point mutations.
-Thus we see that, whenever the fitness landscape does not vanish ($k>0$), there is some degree of adaptation for any nonzero value of $\beta$, i.e., for any mutation rate $\mu$ smaller than 1/2.
+Thus we see that there is some degree of adaptation whenever the fitness landscape does not vanish ($k>0$).
+Note that $\mu\to1/2$, $\beta\to0$ corresponds to a diverging temperature in the Ising model analogy (\ref{evolution_fuji_hamil}), but with an diverging effective magnetic field $k h_i/\beta$.

-\subsection{Epistatic interactions and the error catastrophe}
+\subsection{Epistatic Interactions and the Error Catastrophe}

-The result of the previous section \ref{evolution1_bean_bag}, the occurrence of adaption in a smooth fitness landscape for any non-trivial model parameter, is due to the absence of epistatic interactions in the smooth fitness landscape.
+The result of the previous Sect. \ref{evolution1_beanbag}, {i.e.} the occurrence of adaptation in a smooth fitness landscape for any non-trivial model parameter, is due to the absence of epistatic interactions in the smooth fitness landscape.
 Epistatic interactions introduce a phase transition to a non-adapting regime once the mutation rate becomes too high.

-\underline{\bf Sharp-peak landscape}\\ One possibility to study this phenomenon is the limiting case of very strong epistatic interactions: in this case, a single element of the genotype does not give any information on the value of the fitness.
+\runinhead{The Sharp Peak Landscape} One possibility to study this phenomenon is the limiting case of very strong epistatic interactions; in this case, a single element of the genotype does not give any information on the value of the fitness.
 This fitness is defined by the equation

-It is also denoted a fitness landscape with a `tower'.
-In this case all genome sequences have the same fitness, which is lower than the one of the master sequence ${\bf s}_0$.
-The corresponding landscape $F({\bf s})$, defined by $W({\bf s})=e^{kF({\bf s})}$ is then equally discontinuous.
+It is also denoted a fitness landscape with a \qut{tower}.
+In this case, all genome sequences have the same fitness, which is lower than the one of the master sequence ${\bf s}_0$.
+The corresponding landscape $F({\bf s})$, defined by $W({\bf s})=e^{kF({\bf s})}$ is then equally \nobreak discontinuous.
 This landscape has no gradient pointing towards the master sequence of maximal fitness.

-\underline{\bf Relative notation}\\ We define by $x_k$ the fraction of the population whose genotype has a Hamming distance $k$ from the preferred genotype,
+\runinhead{Relative Notation} We define by $x_k$ the fraction of the population whose genotype has a Hamming distance $k$ from the preferred genotype,

-The evolution equations can be formulated entirely in terms of these $x_k$, they correspond to the fraction of the population being $k$ point mutations away from the master sequence.
+The evolution equations can be formulated entirely in terms of these $x_k${;} they correspond to the fraction of the population being $k$ point mutations away from the master sequence.